 Is Your Hair Dryer Damaging Your Hair?

 According to the National Institutes of Health, improper usage of your hair dryer can cause roughness, dryness, and even hair color loss.
 They found that blow drying your hair 5 centimeters away from the hair dryer exposes your hair to a temperature of 95 degrees Celsius and leads to hair color loss.
 It also damages your hair shaft and other hair structures.
-They say the best way to blow dry your hair is to hold the hair dryer 15 centimeters away from your hair, which only exposes your hair to a temperature of 45 degrees Celsius, and to use continuous motion – these help lessen the damaging effects of hair blow drying.
+They say the best way to blow dry your hair is to hold the hairdryer 15 centimeters away from your hair, which only exposes your hair to a temperature of 45 degrees Celsius, and to use continuous motion – these help lessen the damaging effects of hair blow drying.
+By the way, see this story from Beardoholic discussing 11 best ways to blow dry your hair.

 The kind of hair dryer you use also affects the quality of your hair and how much damage your hair sustains.
 Most hair dryers generate static electricity, but ionic hair dryers neutralize static electricity by generating ions that can make your hair frizzy and also damage the molecular and cellular structures of your hair and oils coating your hair.
 That's because ions are like free radicals that react with your hair and destroy their molecular makeup.
 UC Santa Barbara says that this makes your hair a bit more brittle, but the effects are usually negligible.